kreopelle/kreopelle.github.io/_posts/2018-06-12-nokogiri_scraping_tutorial.markdown

 Return to your web browser.
 Take a look at the parent of your desired data.
 Look for an arrow pointing down in the Elements panel.

-In this case, it’s:

 ![View of the parent element](https://imgur.com/UPbbmYM)

 I tend to have a lot of luck with using only the class for the method's argument when building an array of data scraped from a webpage.
 Let’s test the following:

 `doc.css('.m-card—header')`

-Sweet — our little strings are nestled within this code.
+Wonderful — our little strings are nestled within this code.
 Let’s try iterating through it:

 ```
 doc.css('.m-card--header').collect do |pose_type|